Registers of Scotland: 19th–20th century

 The passage of the Land Registers (Scotland) Act 1868 further reformed the General Register of Sasines, introducing a sorting system for deeds by the counties in Scotland.
 Search sheets, listing the deeds in registered in a property, were also introduced to simplify the registration and search process.
 However, by this stage, due to the developments in cartography, many legal systems such as Australia and Germany began to use title registration, or Torrens System, based on cadastre maps of the land outlining the plots of ownership.
 The General Register of Sasines, in contrast, relied on deeds alone and the extent of the land transferred was narrated into the deed.
 This made it difficult to identify what exactly had been transferred in practice, especially with examination of historic deeds using historic measurement units.
 The General Register of Sasines began to appear outdated and even by 1900 the debate commenced about its replacement.
-The final legislation to introduce a new map-based system was the Land Registration (Scotland) Act 1979 which introduced a map-based Land Register of Scotland.
+The final legislation to introduce a new map-based system was the Land Registration (Scotland) Act 1979 (c.
+33) which introduced a map-based Land Register of Scotland.